Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you need extra calories, add butter, gravy, and sauces to foods (if tolerated).

-Limit the amount of processed foods you eat.
-Also try to limit foods that are fried, greasy, or high in fat or added sugar.
+If you don't need the extra calories, try to limit foods that are fried, greasy, or high in fat or added sugar.

 Protein builds muscle, bone, skin, and blood.
 It helps your body heal and fight infection.
 It also helps boost your energy level.

-Good choices include yogurt, eggs, chicken, lean meats, and peanut butter.
+Good protein choices include yogurt, eggs, chicken, lean meats, beans, and peanut butter.

 Try to eat a variety of vegetables, fruits, whole grains, and beans.